By Meg Guiseppi

 Get into a routine of posting updates once a week, or at least a few times a month.

-You'll find the blank field displayed at the very top left-hand side of your LinkedIn home page, with the lightly printed phrase "Share an update" – ready for you to type over when you add an update.
+You'll find the blank field displayed at the very top center of your LinkedIn home page, with the lightly printed phrase "Share an article, photo, video or idea" -- ready for you to type over when you add an update.

 Along with reminding your network about you, these updates reinforce your brand, subject matter expertise, and value to your target employers.
 And your updates represent another opportunity to brand your profile with relevant key words, so keep your brand and ROI in mind when you post an update.

-To extend your message as far as possible, select either Your Network or Everyone.
-And include a link in the update that leads to further information, if applicable.
+To extend your message as far as possible, select either "Public" or "Public + Twitter" if you have a Twitter account included in your LinkedIn Profile.
+Type in an explanation of what you are sharing, perhaps why it is interesting or useful, and include a link in the update that leads to further information, if applicable.

 Meg Guiseppi, Job-Hunt's Personal Branding Expert and 20+ year careers industry veteran, has earned 10 certifications, including Reach Certified Personal Branding Strategist, Reach Social Branding Analyst – LinkedIn Profile Strategist, and Certified Executive Resume Master.Meg is the author of "23 Ways You Sabotage Your Executive Job Search and How Your Brand Will Help You Land."
 Connect with Meg at ExecutiveCareerBrand.com for c-suite personal branding and executive job search help and on Google+ and Twitter (@MegGuiseppi).